Jussie Smollett Is Rooted in Joy and Finding His Creative Stride Through It All

 “What Cassandra and Jason show is that they're dealing with their own grief, but they're also dealing with their guilt about what they could have done better for this person who is no longer here while they were here,” he says.

 Although legal challenges still lie ahead stemming from his alleged hate crime hoax in 2019, the multi-talented artist is spending his days on the projects and people that bring him joy.
 Smollett leaves no stone unturned in real life, exercising his creative passions across mediums.
-His second album, My Mind, arrives on November 19, with his first single, also titled “My Mind,” featured in the film.
+His second album, My Mind, arrives in December, with his first single, also titled “My Mind,” featured in the film.